 BD Foods, based at Castleham Business Estate, normally provide aeroplane meals, but have seen a huge drop in their revenues as airlines around the world have grounded their fleets because of the coronavirus.
 They are providing stock of soups and sauces to local organisations and are supporting the work of the Hastings Community Hub as well as Dom's Food Mission.
 BD Foods are also manufacturing and supplying regional wholesalers with pasta sauces and soup concentrates that go into care packs for the vulnerable sector.
 These are distributed by local councils around the country to those that cannot get access to food.

 Technoturn, based at Churchfields industrial estate have been manufacturing critically needed precision components for ventilators.
 96 000 vital ventilator components have been manufactured on a fully automated machine running 24/7 to deliver parts within days.

-Marshall-Tufflex, based at Castleham industrial estate, has been supplying the NHS with its antimicrobial cable trunking for the new emergency NHS Nightingale Hospitals, in response to the Covid-19 outbreak.
-Six new Nightingale hospitals have been supplied with Marshall-Tufflex's trunking systems The manufacturing process for these antimicrobial trunking systems ensures that 99.9% of harmful bacteria, (including MRSA), will not survive on the surface.
+Marshall-Tufflex, based at Castleham industrial estate, has been supplying the NHS with its antimicrobial cable management system for the new emergency NHS Nightingale Hospitals, in response to the Covid-19 outbreak.
+Six new Nightingale hospitals have been supplied with Marshall-Tufflex's cable management systems The manufacturing process for these antimicrobial cable management systems ensures that 99.9% of harmful bacteria, (including MRSA), will not survive on the surface.
 Even if these become scratched or damaged, the active ingredients will continue to help prevent the spread of healthcare associated infections, making it ideal for use in the hospital environment where control of infection is critical.
 The manufacturing plant has been working around the clock to deliver the Nightingale orders.